KaiWenF/Language-Byte/README.md

 A watchOS application for learning vocabulary in multiple languages with a clean, intuitive interface.

+"Language Byte is a gamified Apple Watch app that helps you build daily vocabulary in multiple languages — right from your wrist.

 ![Language Byte - WatchOS App](app_screenshot.png)

 ## Features